Nearly 5,000 are killed in Semi-Truck Accidents Every Year

 I had an interesting conversation with an irate semi-truck driver yesterday.
-He saw the Bachus & Schanker ad on TV and was “all fired up”.
+He saw a Bachus & Schanker, LLC ad on TV and was “all fired up”.
 He let me know in no uncertain terms how offended he was by our ad.

 What made my conversation with this irate semi-truck driver even more interesting was I had just received an email about the Association of Interstate Trucking Lawyers of America, a national association of dedicated plaintiff lawyers (no defense lawyers allowed) who have joined together to help eliminate unsafe and illegal interstate trucking practices across America.
 I was actually visiting their web site when I took his phone call.
 Talk about coincidence.